treymarc/multiwii-gui-swing/README.md

 MWI-SWING
 =========

-a small swing frontend for multiwii
+A small swing frontend for multiwii

 INSTALL
 =======

 use the MultiWiiConf folder as the root directory

- move the file "mwgui-<Version>-<Release>-jar-with-dependencies.jar" to the lib folder
+* copy the file "mwgui-Version-release-jar-with-dependencies.jar" to the "lib" folder

- move all scripts to the root folder
+* move the scripts to the root folder

  	unix/mac : mwi-swing.sh